buildLittleWorlds/applied-AI/src/content/docs/chapters/evaluation-metrics.md

    Example: For lyric writing, an average score of at least 3/5 across all criteria

 2. Comparison to Human Baseline: Compare AI performance to what Alex could do in a similar timeframe
-   Example: For melody generation, can the AI produce 3 usable melody ideas in the time it takes Alex to create 1?
+   Example: For world-building, can the AI produce 3 usable scene ideas for a speaker in a song in the time it takes Alex to create 1?

 3. Improvement Over Time: Track how AI performance changes with each update or over time
    Example: For sentiment analysis, aim for a 5% increase in accuracy each quarter